mayraberrones94/CCI_technical/anaconda_intro.md

 **IMPORTANT** If you installed Python by downloading the installer directly from the Python page, you might need to add the path to the environment variables of your computer.
 Please see the section on how to do that in the "Add path to environment" section.
 If you are not familiar with the path and what it means to add it to the environment variables, please continue with the next steps.

-If you do not have Python in your Path,
+If you have Python already in your Path variables, you can just use the same arguments as the macOS instructions. ( Example: `python -m venv example_environment`) Please note that the same rules apply to Windows, so make sure to name the environment something unique and easy to remember, and also select the correct folder for your environment.

 ## Conda environments

 Another way to create environments in Python is to use the Anaconda distribution.
 For this, we have two options: we can download Anaconda from the official distribution or a more light version of Anaconda called Miniconda.

 **Which version do I need?** These two versions are from the same distribution and are widely used for data science and scientific computing.
 The main difference between the two is the size of the installation.
 Anaconda requires at least 3 GB of free disk space, while Miniconda only requires 400 MB (Something you need to take into consideration if you do not have enough space available on your computer).
-Anaconda comes with a large array of pre-installed packages and a very user-friendly graphical interface that can favour those who are not very familiar with the use of the terminal or command line prompts.
+Anaconda comes with a large array of pre-installed packages and a very user-friendly graphical interface that can favor those who are not very familiar with the use of the terminal or command line prompts.
 Miniconda only includes the `conda` function and Python in its installation.

 If you go for the Anaconda version: